-Therefore, when you have a foreign paying client, it is a good idea to set up a bank account (with your current bank) in the currency you are being paid in, e.g., Euros, USD, etc. When the money comes in, you will not be hit with a foreign exchange cost, and when you transfer the funds with your bank between your foreign and £ Sterling account, the overall charges will be much less.
+Therefore, when you have a foreign paying client, it is a good idea to set up a bank account (with your current bank) in the currency you are being paid in, e.g., Euros, USD, etc. When the money comes in, you will not be hit with a foreign exchange cost.
+In addition, when you transfer the funds with your bank between your foreign and £ Sterling account, the overall charges will be much less.

-As with all work you perform as a UK contractor, you need to be aware of your IR35 status.
-If you are working for a large or medium business in the private sector, it is their responsibility to determine your status.
+As with all work you perform as a UK contractor, you need to be aware of your IR35 status when you work in the UK.
+In addition, this also applies when you are working for a UK company from abroad.
+Basically, IR35 are a set of contractor rules and if you are working in the public sector or for a large or medium business in the private sector, it is their responsibility to determine your status.
 However, if you work for a small business, the IR35 rules do not affect them.
 As defined by the Companies Act 2006, an entity is a small business where it meets two of the following criteria: